-Rank 2 Label of the claims Legal basis Comments 1 Shareholder's equity Rights derived from stocks to receive what remained in the liquidation estate, after all expenses of the proceedings are covered and all other creditors have been settled in full, in proportion to their participation in credit institution's equity.
-Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 41 para 2 Pursuant to Article 41 para 2 of the Act on Compulsory Liquidation of Credit Institutions, in addition to equity related claims, all other shareholders' claims, irrespective of the legal basis that created the institution's obligation towards the shareholder shall be settled from the remaining proceeds in proportion to their equity participation (taking into consideration whether the stocks have been paid in full) only after all other creditors, including the costs of the proceedings have been settled in full.
-2 Subordinated debt The principal amount of subordinated debt that is included in additional tier 1 capital.
-Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 in conjunction with para 11 Pursuant to Article 33 para 12 of the Act on Compulsory Liquidation of Credit Institutions, interest on claims of creditors with lower priority within the hierarchy and the costs incurred by their participation in the compulsory liquidation proceedings are of the same order as the claims of these creditors.
-3 Subordinated debt The principal amount of subordinated debt that is included in tier 2 capital.
-Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 in conjunction with para 9 and 11 Pursuant to Article 33 para 9 of the Act on Compulsory Liquidation of Credit Institutions, parts of the instrument that was subject to amortisation in accordance with Article 64 of Regulation (EU) No 575/2013 should also be placed here.
-In addition, pursuant to Article 33 para 12 of the Act on Compulsory Liquidation of Credit Institutions, interest on claims of creditors with lower priority within the hierarchy and the costs incurred by their participation in the compulsory liquidation proceedings are of the same order as the claims of these creditors.
+Rank 2 Label of the claims Legal basis Comments 1 Share rights If during the final distribution all creditors in a compulsory liquidation procedure can be settled in full, the shareholders have the right to the remainder of the assets.
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 41 para 3 and 5 in conjunction with the Bankruptcy Act (OG, 71/15, 104/17 and 36/22), Article 285 Share rights do not represent an order of priority for the collection of claims within the compulsory liquidation procedure in view of the prescribed ban on the return of paid-in contributions.
+However, share rights are depicted here as an order of priority for resolution reporting purposes.
+2 Subordinated debt The principal amount of subordinated debt that is included in Additional Tier 1 capital.
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 6 in conjunction with para 11 To the extent that the instrument of Additional Tier 1 capital is only partially included in the calculation of regulatory capital, the entire instrument is treated in the manner prescribed by Article 33 paragraph 8 of the Act on Compulsory Liquidation (OG 146/2020).
+3 Subordinated debt The principal amount of subordinated debt that is included in Tier 2 capital.
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 5 in conjunction with para 9 and 11 To the extent that the instrument of Tier 2 capital is only partially included in the calculation of regulatory capital, the entire instrument is treated in the manner prescribed by Article 33 paragraph 8 of the Act on Compulsory Liquidation (OG 146/2020).
+Parts of the instrument that was subject to amortisation should also be placed here.
 4 Subordinated debt Claims of parent undertakings as owners of instruments used by subsidiaries to meet the minimum requirement for own funds and eligible liabilities on an individual basis.
-Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 in conjunction with para 11 5 Subordinated debt Claims of owners of instruments used in accordance with the Act on the Resolution of Credit Institutions and Investment Firms to meet the minimum requirement for own funds and eligible liabilities and for which it has been arranged that when bail-in Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 in conjunction with para 11
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 4 in conjunction with para 11 5 Subordinated debt Claims of owners of instruments used in accordance with the Act on the Resolution of Credit Institutions and Investment Firms to meet Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8